 Cut everything out, making sure to notch the front bodice waist in the center, as well as the skirt front and back waists at the center.
 Also notch the centers of the ruffles (they will line up with the shoulder seams) and the centers of the side panels (they will line up to the skirt side seams).

-Cut out 2 strips of interfacing 1 1/2 inches wide and 7 inches long.
+Cut out 2 strips of interfacing 1 1/2 inches wide and 1/2-inch shorter than center back.

 Iron interfacing onto back bodice pieces